Karkarook Park: History

 Karkarook Park is built on the traditional lands of the Bunurong people, and Parks Victoria officially acknowledges the Aboriginal Traditional Owners of Victoria — including its parks and reserves.
 The name "Karkarook" means "sandy place" in the Aboriginal Kulin languages.

 Prior to the sand removal, Karkarook Park and adjacent areas were largely used as a stormwater retarding basin and for market gardens and horse agistment, and much of this was weed-infested and strewn with rubbish.
-Sand extraction was completed in 2001, and the first stages of rehabilitation were completed with the creation of forests, swamp/marshland and ponds, walking trails, picnic areas, public toilets, a playground, access roads and car parking.
+Sand extraction was completed in 2001, and the first stages of rehabilitation were completed with the creation of woodlands, swamp/marshland and ponds, walking trails, picnic areas, public toilets, a playground, access roads and car parking.
 The main lake was completed and filled in 2004, and the entire water body systems have been surrounded by open space, new vegetation, a paved foot/bike path system for hikers and cyclists, as well as new picnic facilities and an observation deck, all to be ultimately linked with other parks and amenities in the region.

 Most of the original indigenous flora where the current park is had been cleared since European settlement, and the few remnants provide the only vegetation cover within the park.
 A revegetation program began in 1995 with the assistance of local primary schools, but many of the seedlings were destroyed by a grass fire in January 1997.
 Since then revegetation works have increased and an annual revegetation program is now in place.

 In 2011, the Victorian Government released plans for Karkarook Park to be joined up with nearby parks in the southeast green wedge to form a "chain of parks".
 Parks in the southeast to be connected include Braeside Park.